 Rabbi Noah Arnow has been a rabbi of Kol Rinah since August 2014, where he enjoys running Moving Traditions programs.
 He is a past president of the St. Louis Rabbinical and Cantorial Association and chaired the Rabbinical Assembly’s 2022 convention.
 Ordained by the Jewish Theological Seminary of America in New York in 2010, he was an Associate Rabbi of Congregation Beth El in Vorhees, NJ.
 Rabbi Arnow grew up in Scarsdale, NY, and graduated from Brown University, where he concentrated in public policy.
 He lives in University City, MO, with his wife Tammy, and their children, Caleb, Hallel and Avra.

 Dr. Bruce Ellman is a clinical psychologist, organizational consultant, and former Wall Street executive.
-In addition to providing psychotherapy to individual, couples and groups, Bruce also advises family businesses hindered by complicated family dynamics and offers couples counseling to business partners.
-Bruce previously served on the Board of the Builders of Jewish Educations in Los Angeles and chaired the American Academy of Psychotherapists’ Endowment.
-His involvement with Moving Traditions began almost a decade ago when his eldest daughter joined a Rosh Hodesh group.
-His two other children followed suit, joining their own Teen Groups and Bruce helped create a local Moving Traditions “Brain Trust” to expand the organization’s impact in Los Angeles.
-Father of three, Bruce is a graduate of Brown University and holds advanced degrees from Yale (MBA) and Pepperdine Universities (PsyD).
-Bruce enjoys hiking the foothills of Southern California with his dog as well as gardening, but his favorite tee shirt reads “Real Men Marry Rabbis.”
+Bruce previously served on the Board of the Builders of Jewish Education in Los Angeles, chaired the American Academy of Psychotherapists’ Endowment, and co-chaired a Los Angeles ‘Brain Trust’ for Moving Traditions.
+Father of three teen group alumni, Bruce is a graduate of Brown University and holds advanced degrees from Yale (MBA) and Pepperdine Universities (PsyD).
+Bruce enjoys hiking the foothills of Southern California with his dog as well as gardening, and his favorite tee shirt reads “Real Men Marry Rabbis.”

 Suzanne Feld is the former president FPC of Fort Washington, specializing in recruiting and placement of attorneys and other professionals for law firms, financial institutions, and corporate entities nationwide.
 Suzanne serves on the Executive Committee of Women of Vision, the women’s foundation of the Jewish federation of Greater Philadelphia, and was chair of its Grants Committee.
 Suzanne was trained in speech and hearing and holds a BA and a MA from Temple University.

 Beth Joseph is a transactional lawyer who provides consulting services for a variety of organizations.
-She also enjoys being actively involved in her Jewish community.
-She currently serves on the Executive Committee of Women of Vision (“WOV”), Philadelphia’s Jewish Women’s Foundation established by the Jewish Federation of Greater Philadelphia, and continues to serve on WOV’s grants committee.
-She is also involved in her synagogue, Temple Sinai, where she currently serves as Chair of the Personnel and Security Committees.
-Additionally, she is serving on the Israel 75 Taste of Israel Festival Planning Committee.
-She has been a long-time supporter of Moving Traditions, as all three of her children (ages 19, 22 and 25) participated in Rosh Hodesh and Shevet programs.
-Beth teaches Pilates and yoga for 20+ years and loves helping people understand their bodies better and helping them find safe ways to get stronger and move more freely.
+She currently serves on the Executive Committee of Women of Vision, Philadelphia’s Jewish Women’s Foundation, as well as Chair of the Personnel and Security Committees at Temple Sinai.
+She has been a long-time supporter of Moving Traditions, as all three of her children participated in Rosh Hodesh and Shevet.
+Beth has taught Pilates and yoga for 20+ years and loves helping people find safe ways to get stronger and move more freely.
 Beth lives in Dresher with her husband, David, their three children, Rebecca, Samuel, and Sarah and their two kittens, Bardo and Ziggy.

 Rabbi Dena Klein is the Managing Director of New Models at The Jewish Education Project, assisting educators in creating ground-breaking approaches to offer relevant, meaningful Jewish learning.
 Dena has served as a rabbi of Chavurat Tikvah, Stephen Wise Free Synagogue in New York City, and Temple Sinai of Roslyn.
 Dena was ordained and received a Masters of Hebrew Letters from Hebrew Union College-Jewish Institute of Religion in New York.
 She holds a Bachelor of Arts degree from the University of Pennsylvania.
 Dena is a trained Moving Traditions supervisor and group leader.